zenite-docs/zenite-docs.github.io/endpoints/mapping.md

 ## Database query variables

-Database query variables are read directly from the request query parameters when the endpoint URL is accessed (via GET or POST).
+Database query variables are read directly from the request query parameters when the endpoint URL is accessed (via GET or POST HTTP methods).
 Variables are passed as plain strings.

 Allowed characters in query parameters include: English uppercase and lowercase letters (A-Z, a-z), numbers (0-9), and the following set of characters: